 Self-reported neurocognitive symptoms in women with breast cancer

-Investigators conducted a longitudinal study of 581 patients with breast cancer recruited from community cancer clinics and compared the results with age-matched controls.
+Investigators conducted a longitudinal study of 581 patients with breast cancer recruited from community cancer clinics and age-matched controls.
 Patients and controls completed the Functional Assessment of Cancer Therapy—Cognitive Function (FACT-Cog) before receiving chemotherapy, 4 weeks postchemotherapy, and 6 months after the second assessment.
 Controls were tested within the same time windows as patients.
 Relevant findings were as follows:

-Researchers administered formal tests to 81 patients with early-stage colon cancer who were scheduled to receive oxaliplatin, leucovorin, and 5-fluorouracil (FOLFOX4) and conducted assessments prechemotherapy (n = 81), postchemotherapy (n = 73), and 6 months after the end of the last cycle of chemotherapy (n = 54).
-Attention and visual-motor ability, executive function, verbal memory, and verbal learning were evaluated.
+Researchers administered formal neuropsychological tests to 81 patients with early-stage colon cancer who were scheduled to receive oxaliplatin, leucovorin, and fluorouracil (FOLFOX4).
+They conducted assessments prechemotherapy (n = 81), postchemotherapy (n = 73), and 6 months after the end of the last cycle of chemotherapy (n = 54).
+Attention, visuomotor ability, executive function, verbal memory, and verbal learning were evaluated.

 Results demonstrated that more than one-third of patients (37%) had cognitive impairment in processing speed and executive functioning before receiving chemotherapy.
 More than half of patients (56%) had a decline in verbal memory.
 At 6 months, 54% of patients had improved, but 33% had worsened.
 In an exploratory analysis, older age and fewer years of education were risk factors for cognitive impairment.
 Conversely, quality of life, anxiety, depression, or fatigue levels did not correlate with cognitive dysfunction.

-The longitudinal changes in neuropsychological tests and patient self-reported measures of cognitive symptoms (FACT-Cog version 2) were studied in a cohort of 362 patients with colorectal cancer (289 early-stage and 73 advanced-stage patients) who received chemotherapy (173) or did not receive chemotherapy (116).
+Longitudinal changes in neuropsychological test results and patient self-reported measures of cognitive symptoms (FACT-Cog version 2) were studied in a cohort of 362 patients with colorectal cancer (289 early-stage and 73 advanced-stage patients) who received chemotherapy (n = 173) or did not receive chemotherapy (n = 116).
 Results in these patients were compared with results in a control population of 72 participants.
 Salient results included the following:

-Longitudinal neuropsychological tests of men with prostate cancer receiving androgen deprivation therapy
+Neuropsychological tests of men with prostate cancer receiving ADT

-Investigators studied 58 men with prostate cancer who received androgen deprivation therapy (ADT) at baseline, 6 months, and 12 months and compared their results to those of age-matched and education-level–matched patients with prostate cancer who did not receive ADT (n = 88) and men without prostate cancer (n = 84).
+Investigators studied 58 men with prostate cancer who received ADT at baseline and 6 and 12 months later.
+They compared their results to those of age-matched and education-level–matched patients with prostate cancer who did not receive ADT (n = 88) and men without prostate cancer (n = 84).
 The groups were similar at baseline, but at 6 and 12 months, ADT-treated men were more likely to have impaired cognitive performance according to ICCTF criteria, which combine results from individual tests.
 Rates of impaired cognitive performance on individual tests, however, were not significantly different at 12 months between ADT-treated patients and controls.
-Age, cognitive reserve, depressive symptoms, fatigue, and hot flashes did not moderate the effect of ADT on cognitive performance.
+The following factors did not moderate the effect of ADT on cognitive performance: